 Another decent weather year, just a little light rain the day after Halloween for takedown, but it was dry all through the display time and for trick-o-treating.
 It was pretty much the same display as last year.
 I did add 4 more tombstones just because I have extra material to use.
 All 4 of them were nods to friends of ours.
 I also built a faux crate out of some old pallet wood to put the Jock-O-Lantern Jamboree pumpkins on.
 It was a lot cleaner than using the hay bale from last year.
 Another minor tweak was using a piece of poly tubing and coupler for the drive-line on the Axworthy ghost instead of the screen door rubber wire I've used since 2003.
 Hopefully it will hold up better as this was the main point of failure I had to deal with once or twice a night.
 The only setback was my fog machine that I worked so hard to repair for last year, is broke again (different part than before).
-I think it is time to buy a new one for 2019.
-See you next year.
+I've used the VEI V-950 for just about 15 years, so I guess it is time to buy a new one for 2019.
+I'll let you know what I decide to get as VEI is out of business and the V-950 is no longer available.
+See you next year!

 2017 was another nice weather year.
 Sunny and mild days from setup through Halloween and takedown the next day.
 High 50s to lower 40s at night.
-Everything ran really well too- the Axworthy ghosts went without a hitch and we had fog again after replacing the pump in my VE950 fog machine (it only took about 9 months to track down the part but persistence pays off).
+Everything ran really well too- the Axworthy ghosts went without a hitch and we had fog again after replacing the pump in my VEI V-950 fog machine.
 We added 6 tombstones this year, along with Lewis our skeleton grave popper, and the Jack-O-Lantern Jamboree from AtmosFX.
 The animated Jack-O-Lanterns were a big hit.
 Raven Manor even got a small spot on our local ABC morning show "Good Things Utah".
 It's always fun to share with more people.
 Thanks for the fantastic year!

 For 2016 we again had overall decent weather.
 It did rain on the 28th for first day setup but it stayed dry while we ran in the evenings.
 Highs in the mid 60s and evening temps in the upper 40s.
 The wind was strong on Sunday the 30th and kept me from running the Axworthy flying ghosts.
 But Halloween was calm and the ghosts welcomed visitors all through the night.
 We lost our fog machine as the pump seems to have quit working.
 I hope to have fog again for next year if I can get a replacment pump to fix it.
 We again had lots of visitors.
 Thank you so much everyone for your support!